powenn/Sileo-on-mac/README.md

 # Sileo on Mac

+### Update:For some reason, I can't provide any file,check out them on discord server

 I will show you how I install sileo on mac ,I just gather and unify these information in [Hayden's sever](https://discord.com/invite/qgqhUJsP) ,you can get more advanced tutorial on the sever .

 ![Screenshot of Sileo on Mac][1]